haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/index.md

   - name: 'twitter:card'
     value: 'summary_large_image'
 ---
-<b class="sl-header">A level editor for Suzumiya Haruhi no Chokuretsu</b>
+<b class="sl-header">An editing suite for Suzumiya Haruhi no Chokuretsu</b>

-Serial Loops is a level editor for [Suzumiya Haruhi no Chokuretsu](/chokuretsu) (The Series of Haruhi Suzumiya), available for Windows, Mac and Linux.
+Serial Loops is an editing suite for [Suzumiya Haruhi no Chokuretsu](/chokuretsu) (The Series of Haruhi Suzumiya), available for Windows, Mac and Linux.

 <br />
 <br />